Brief Overview of Mandatory Minimum Sentencing?

 How does Mandatory Minimum Sentencing work?

-One question which pops in our mind as soon as we hear the term “Mandatory Minimum Sentencing” is; how does the sentencing work, right?
+One question which pops into our mind as soon as we hear the term “Mandatory Minimum Sentencing” is; how does the sentencing work, right?
 Well, here is a little overview of how the system works.

 According to a general rule, a judge decides your penalties after you plead guilty or are found not guilty at a trial.
 Punishments are usually planned to be equally proportional to committed crime according to which the federal sentencing guidelines propose a wide range of sentences according to the distinctive offenses committed.
 Mitigating can be considered in different circumstances, like: